How Much Does Renters Insurance Cost in New York?

 Note that renter insurance companies check your credit score when quoting you.

-If your dog Cate Blanchett bites someone inside or outside your unit, the liability portion of your insurance will cover any medical bills.
+If your dog, Cate Blanchett, bites someone inside or outside your unit, the liability portion of your insurance will cover any medical bills.

-However, if you have an aggressive breed of dog, like a wolf hybrid, pitbull, or rottweiler, this will raise your renters insurance rate since your company may have to pay for the costs if that person sues you, for example.
+However, if you have an aggressive breed of dog, like a wolf hybrid, pitbull, or rottweiler, this will raise your renter's insurance rate since your company may have to pay for the costs if that person sues you, for example.

 You should always check the fine print.
 Some policies will not cover an "aggressive" dog.

-Natural Disasters
+Natural Disaster"

 Neighborhood Crime Rates